Engineering-Research-and-Development/iotagent-opcua/docs/opc_ua_agent_tutorial.md

 Orion Context Broker can be external, however to have a black box for testing, it will be included in docker compose in order to have a self-supporting environment.
-Be aware to choose the correct version, please use _orion_ if it's needed to test the Agent with NGSIv2 otherwise use _orion-ld_ in case of NGSI-ld test.
+Be aware to choose the correct version, please use _orion_ if it's needed to test the Agent with NGSI v2 otherwise use _orion-ld_ in case of NGSI-ld test.

 ## Step-by-step Tutorial